-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they
+whether the financial product attains the environmental or social

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 Not applicable.
 A reference benchmark has not been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Fund.